paularmstrong/onerepo/modules/onerepo/.changes/001-witty-pans-travel.md

 type: minor
 ---

-Use `one codeowners show` to list out owners on modified or input files.
+Adds `one codeowners show` to list out owners on modified or input files.